 three collections (all available data).

-Figure 2 shows the same information as in Figure 1, but shows
+Figure 2 represents the same information as in Figure 1, but

-all available data back to as early as September 2006.
-The long tails
+shows all available data back to as early as September 2006.
+The long

-that can be seen for the 2016 and current collections are due to the use
+tails that can be seen for the 2016 and 2019 collections are due to the

 historical tweets for Twitter accounts.
 Points in time at which the list